armandomontanez/tiny-tapeout-workshop-2025/docs/info.md

 ## External hardware

-Dip switches and a 7-segment display.
+Dip switches and a 7-segment display, connected inexplicably.